OMA vs Private Insurance for Ontario Doctors: Full Comparison

 🗓 Originally Published: April 16, 2025

-Many Canadian physicians assume OMA Insurance is tailored to their needs.
-But in reality, it often delivers less value, flexibility, and control than individual policies.
-However, when you compare OMA’s plans to individually owned insurance policies from providers like RBC Insurance, Manulife and Canada Life, significant gaps start to appear.
+Many Ontario physicians assume OMA Insurance meets their needs.
+But in reality, it often delivers less value, flexibility, and control than private alternatives.
+When you compare OMA’s life, disability, and critical illness coverage to individual policies from providers like RBC Insurance, Manulife and Canada Life, major differences begin to emerge.

-From increasing premiums and restrictive contract terms to limited conversion options and weaker long-term value, OMA’s group insurance often underdelivers — and costs more — over time.
-Doctors seeking comprehensive protection, rate stability, and customization are increasingly opting for individual policies that offer better coverage and more control.
+From rising premiums and restrictive contracts to limited conversion options and weaker long-term value, OMA’s group insurance frequently underdelivers and becomes more expensive over time.
+Physicians seeking reliable protection, rate stability, and personalized coverage are increasingly turning to individual plans for better control and outcomes.

 OMA Group Insurance Offerings At a Glance